 3. On average, companies spend 16 weeks selecting HRIS.

 Selecting an HRIS is a big deal, so it’s not surprising that companies spend, on average, 16 weeks choosing their system.

 There was little variance in selection time between companies with 0 to 49 employees and companies with 50 to 249 employees.
 However, our data showed a large increase in selection time for companies with more than 250 employees, with their timeframe being 5 weeks longer than comparatively smaller companies.
 As HR interacts with all aspects of the business, it’s possible that this longer selection period is to consult with stakeholders across many departments.

 4. The top reason for implementing HRIS was to increase efficiency.

 The most popular reason for implementing HRIS across businesses of all sizes was to increase efficiency, closely followed by gaining greater functionality.

-Interestingly, consolidating disparate systems was the third most popular reason for implementing HRIS, with 24.5% of businesses with over 500 employees citing this as their main reason for implementing.
-This suggests HRIS integration and interoperability across multiple systems is becoming increasingly important as a requirement.
+Interestingly, supporting growth was the third most popular reason for implementing HRIS, with almost 20% of businesses citing this as their main objective.

 Read more interesting statistics and gain a full overview of the HRIS market by downloading the full Software Path 2020 HRIS Software Project Report.